danielpodrazka/editor-mcp/README.md

 1. Initializes with a FastMCP instance named "text-editor"
 2. Sets a configurable `max_edit_lines` limit (default: 50) from environment variables
 3. Maintains the current file path as state
-4. Registers nine primary tools through FastMCP:
+4. Registers ten primary tools through FastMCP:
    - `set_file`: Validates and sets the current file path
    - `skim`: Reads the entire content of a file, returning a dictionary of line numbers to line text
    - `read`: Reads lines from specified line range, returning a structured dictionary of line content
    - `select`: Selects lines for subsequent overwrite operation
    - `overwrite`: Takes a list of new lines and prepares diff preview for changing content
-   - `decide`: Applies or cancels pending changes
+   - `confirm`: Applies pending changes from the overwrite operation
+   - `cancel`: Discards pending changes from the overwrite operation
    - `delete_file`: Deletes the current file
    - `new_file`: Creates a new file
    - `find_line`: Finds lines containing specific text